wessenstam/ts2019/tools_vms/linux_tools_vm.rst

 +++++++++
 In this section we will deploy a Linux VM, and install tools that are need in various labs.

+Do this on your assigned HPOC for TechSummit.

 Deploy Linux VM
 ...............